 - Rotate your left leg outwards towards where your arms are pointing.
 Then, bend the left knee while keeping the right leg straight

 - Lower your left hand to the floor so that it's in front of your left foot.
 Bring your right arm straight upwards so that it's directly above your head.

 - Extend your entire right side of your body and gaze upwards

 - Hold this position for 10-15 seconds, switch sides, and repeat

 5. Bow Pose

 This backbend is ideal for beginners as it strengthens tailbone muscles and tendons simultaneously.
+As a result, it lowers the chance of you developing coccyx tailbone pain.
 It also reduces the risk of crunching into your lumbar spine, which could cause more problems down the road.

 How to Do Bow Pose

-Doing the bow pose for tailbone pain can be super beneficial.
+Bow pose is a great exercise for tailbone pain.
 Here are the steps to practice this stretch: